 - They will let you use the phone so you can contact a member of your family, friend, or bail bondsman.

-- If you are expected to be released shortly, you might be allowed to wear your own clothes, but if you are not expected to make bail quickly you you will be given a jail uniform – the jumpsuit.
+- If you are expected to be released shortly, you might be allowed to wear your own clothes, but if you are not expected to make bail quickly you will be given a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please share your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that could help others to get through the procedure?